 Over a Decade of Impact

-Neda Nobari Foundation launched in 2007, on a quest to find meaning in Philanthropy – a $400-billion-a-year industry with a questionable track record of success.
+MOZAIK Philanthropy (formerly the Neda Nobari Foundation) launched in 2007 on a quest to find meaning in Philanthropy – a $400-billion-a-year industry with a questionable track record of success.
 What started as a small family foundation quickly grew in influence to support a diverse array of initiatives across the spectrum of social and environmental justice.
-As a foundation, we have never been afraid to transform, to reflect on our work and ultimately evolve while embracing new missions and models.
-Today, our work takes us to the margins of traditional grantmaking, in an attempt to transform the very culture of philanthropy itself.
+As a foundation, we have never been afraid to transform, to reflect on our work and ultimately evolve while embracing new missions and models of giving.
+Today, our work takes us to the margins of traditional grantmaking in an attempt to transform the very culture of philanthropy itself.

 1 Full-Time Staff